interysy/4th-year-project-string-matching-visualiser/docs/timelog.md

 ### 15 January
 * *2.5 hours* Refactoring command displayer component and the modal component.
 With this documentatin has been added and unit tests begun.

+### 16 January
+* *2.5 hours* Testing of command displayer and modal component, aswell as adding documentation and refactoring.
+* *1 hour* Refactoring tests for progress service and option service, as earlier work required getters and setters to be made into explicit functions.
+* *3 hours* Further work on testing, mainly on algorithm visualiser page and the playback component.
+Testing also included refactoring, documentation and handling speed issues from the evaluation.